Text Only :: Skip Nav ::

 top

 Allyn Michael Norman, D.O.
-Dr. Norman falsified records in drug research conducted under an IND application:
+Dr. Norman falsified records in drug research conducted under an IND application in a study testing rofecoxib.
+(18)

 State of New York Department of Health State Board for Professional Medical Conduct.
 In the Matter of Allyn Michael Norman D.O.
 Consent Order.
 2003-06-25: http://www.circare.org/pd/normanorder_20030625.pdf